otrv4/otrv4/otrv4.md

 state from the higher-level protocol as `phi'`, as well as include the values imposed by this specification.

-Note that varible length fields are encoded as DATA.
+Note that variable length fields are encoded as DATA.
 If `phi'` is a string, it will be encoded in UTF-8.

 To make sure both participants has the same phi during DAKE, sort the instance